Phil-Sparkes/COMP210_2_interace_task/README.md

 These games show that top down can be used to a level of success with VR, but a dungeon crawler style game has not been attempted yet.

+# Design of the solution

+The player will have a virtual reality headset, two motion controllers (one in each hand) and a tracking device attached to a belt around their waist.

+The headset is used for the players view.
+It has a top down perspective although the player looks directly forward rather than down.
+The player can look around in full 360 degrees but too much of this can cause motion sickness.

+The controllers are used for character movement, shooting, pickups and switching between weapons.
+They also give haptic feedback when the player gets hit by a projectile.

+The tracker is attached to the players belt and used for the ‘special attack’, when the player does a fast movement of the hips then it will trigger the special attack.

 # User Stories